fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 ## Course plan

+### Prevailing condition

-The course is planned for a one week full-time course with a preceding online phase \(blended mobility\) for students to get to know each other and share business ideas.
+The course is planned for a **one week full-time** course with a preceding online phase \(blended mobility\) for students to get to know each other and share business ideas.

 ## Lesson materials - students